 - Print both the admit card and proforma, affix the photograph as per instructions and carry to the exam hall

-Candidates who are unable to download the RPVT admit card can collect it in person from the office of the Convener RPVT 2020 till the day before the exam is held.
+Candidates who will be unable to download the RPVT admit card can collect it in person from the office of the Convener RPVT 2021 till the day before the exam will be held.
 They must carry proof of their candidature like the printout of the RPVT application form.

 - Self attested copy of Aadhaar Card/any other valid photo ID.

 Instructions to follow in exam hall while appearing for the RPVT 2021